MrAndreyGorelov/Visualization-of-Data-/README.md

 # Introduction

 Before the project, I completed 7 lessons that taught me how to write visualization code, properly construct it and modify in order to get a better represantion of the given data.
+I worked on the Project through Jupyther Notebook, and in addition to learned codes beforehand, I used the website 'https://seaborn.pydata.org/index.html' to help me construct better plots.

 # Main Body